Darkroom V4.0 now in Toronto

 1. Khol Do (1952) - Saadat Hasan Manto - English/Urdu - Blindfolded

-2. Sensory Experience Choose A Story - Interactive micro story segment
+2. Choose A Story – Interactive micro story segment / Kafan by Munshi Premchand (Hindi/English)

-3. Durga Poojo (A True Story) - Anonymous - English/ Bengali - Theatre of Cruelty
+3. Durga Pujo (A True Story) – Anonymous – English/ Bengali – Theatre of Cruelty

 TIMES

-For Matinee performances, doors open at 1:40 pm, and the show at 2 pm.
+For Matinee performances, doors open at 1:50 pm, and the show at 2 pm, and for 3 pm show gates open at 2.50 pm.

 About Rangaai Theatre Company